-Negotiations on the IHT and the Weil team are led by Andrew Wilkinson and Alex Wood with lead associates Kirsten Erichsen and Robert Peel.
+Negotiations on the IHT and the Weil team are led by Andrew Wilkinson with lead associates Kirsten Erichsen and Robert Peel.
 The team has included Paul Bromfield and others in Business Finance & Restructuring and has drawn on a large cross-disciplinary and international team including litigation (Jamie Maples, Jonathan Polkes, Eric Ordway, Gregory Silbert), Finance (Patrick Bright) and Structured Finance (Steven Ong).

 View related announcements: